Chapter 36 BWV 111 Was mein Gott will, das g’scheh allzeit

 The melismas on widerstreben—-struggle, opposition—-indicate something further of the composer′s attitude to the text (bars 29-30 and 32-34).
 The idea that God’s will is immutable and his plans cannot be altered is one that Bach stresses for the recognition of everyone.

 The first section of the aria is reprised but in a slightly modified form.
-The lower register of the bass voice is exploited, possibly to give the words even greater gravity and import.
+The higher register of the bass voice is exploited, possibly to give the words even greater gravity and import.

 Alto and soprano recitatives.